marven3301/bank-system/README.md

 This is a simple
 1. Clone the repository.
-2. Install dependencies withs a simple console-ba
+2. Install dependencies withs a simple console-bash
 3. Run the main script usingole Application)